 Starting pitcher Ty Blach, filling in for the injured Madison Bumgarner, kicked off the bottom of the third with a shot that reached the warning track in left-center field.
 He’s is now batting .600 (3-for-5) against the three-time Cy Young Award winner.
 And after an infield hit from hotfoot Hunter Pence, Buster Posey poked one up the middle, pushing Blach across the plate for the first run of the game, 1-0.

-“Before the game Madison (Bumgarner) came up and said ‘he’s probably going to throw you up and in since he threw you away last time,’” Blach said.
+“Before the game, Madison (Bumgarner) came up and said: ‘he’s probably going to throw you up-and-in since he threw you away last time,’” Blach said.
 “So I was kind of looking for a pitch in that vicinity and luckily he threw it there.”

 The left-hander who retained his rookie status, despite his late-season go with the Giants last year, held the Dodgers scoreless through 11 innings—dating back to October 1 last season.
 A fairly minimal stat, but you know, the rivalry, all of them being against Kershaw—it’s noteworthy.
-His highest pitch count was just 25 heading into Tuesday night, where he tossed 72.
+His highest pitch count this season was just 25 heading into Tuesday night, where he tossed 72.

 “I felt good physically, like I was able to keep the ball down in the zone,” Blach said.
 “I think physically working out with Carl, are strength coach, has helped me a lot.
 I felt confident my body would hold up.”

 Blach retired nine of the 10 batters he faced through three innings.
 But when Cory Seager reached on four balls with no outs to open up the fourth inning, the Dodgers issued a few hits that put them on the board, including an Adrian Gonzalez RBI grounder to Buster Posey at first base.
 With runners on the corners, the Giants all-star appeared to give Justin Turner considerable operating room, though manager Bruce Bochy saw it differently, when deciding to throw to second base.